pbadler/forecasting-dynamics-course/assignments/model_selection_assignment.md

 For the weather data, I wanted to set things up so I could aggregate variables by "climate year" (often refered to as "water year") rather than calendar year.
-Bison counts are completed by August each year; weather in September - December probably can't effect the population in the year of the count, but it might affect the population in the following calendar year.
+Bison counts are completed by August each year; weather in September - December really shouldn't effect the population in the year of the count, but it might affect the population in the following calendar year.
 So I start my "climate year" in September (month 9):
 ```R